Dr Asha Rogers BA, MA (Sheffield), DPhil (Oxon)

 State Sponsored Literature

-My book State Sponsored Literature: Britain and Cultural Diversity after 1945 (OUP, 2020) is an in depth study of the British state’s involvement in the literary world.
+My book State Sponsored Literature: Britain and Cultural Diversity after 1945 (OUP, 2020) is the first in-depth study of the British state’s involvement in the literary world.
 Addressing over 100 primary sources from 10 major public archives, State Sponsored Literature not only shows the extent of state-literary activity in foreign policy, education, and free expression.
 It also suggests this intervention was determined by the changing publics for literature after empire.
-It won the 2021 University English Book Prize, the judges noting that ‘the subject needs an approach which can encompass its labyrinthine, complex and contradictory impulses and expressions, and receives it here’.
-You can listen to me discuss it on the New Books Network podcast.

 statesponsoredliterature.com makes publicly accessible some of the materials I used, including: databases of state literary gatekeepers, writer profiles, multimedia resources including a discussion of the book.
 Please feel free to contact me if you require assistance with accessing it.

-I also have published on the Africa-based activities and magazines of the CIA-funded Congress for Cultural Freedom in the 1960s, and was an advisor for ‘Black Orpheus: Jacob Lawrence and the Mbari Club’ at the Chrysler Museum of Modern Arts.
+I have published on the Africa-based activities and magazines of the CIA-funded Congress for Cultural Freedom in the 1960s, and was an advisor for ‘Black Orpheus: Jacob Lawrence and the Mbari Club’ at the Chrysler Museum of Modern Arts.

 Publications